davekilian/primer/basic.md

 Note that the source and drain terminals are always physically connected in this switch!
 We'll need to rely on some kind of electrochemical effect to control the flow of electricity from source to drain.

 What we just described is a circuit element called a *transistor*.
 In a modern computer, we achieve this using a specific kind of transistor called a "*metal-oxide-semiconductor field-effect transistor*" or "*MOSFET*."
-In this kind of transistor, the source and drain terminals are physically connected through layers of a silicon-based semiconductor (which is the metal-oxide-semiconductor of our MOSFET).
-The semiconductor layers are constructed to have a special property: normally, they create an electric field that prevents electricity from passing through, but we can change that by applying a charge to the semiconductor layer itself &mdash; via the transistor's "gate" terminal.
+In this kind of transistor, the source and drain terminals are physically connected through layers of a silicon-based semiconductor &mdash; our "metal oxide semiconductor."
+The semiconductor layers are constructed to have a special property: normally, they create an electric field that prevents electricity from passing through, but we can break down that field by applying a charge to the semiconductor layer itself &mdash; via the transistor's "gate" terminal.
 That's the "field effect" of our MOFSET.

-The net result is the electronically-controlled switch we were looking for: when we apply a charge to the gate terminal, that completes the circuit, so that electricity can pass from source to drain.
-Without a charge, the transistor naturally interrupts the flow from source to drain instead.
+The net result?
+A switch that is 'completes' the circuit when we charge the gate terminal, and 'interrupts' the circuit when the gate is uncharged.
+An electrically-operated switch!

-Transistors turn out to be quite useful for doing math in circuitry!
+Transisors turn out to be quite useful for doing math in circuitry.
 The basic idea is to represent a mathematical operation on binary numbers using a network of interconnected transistors.
-The binary digits of the input numbers switch individual transistors on or off, which in turn switch more transistors on or off, and so on.
-With some care, we can configure this network to perform a mathematical operation, and output the result as a set of switching states (on and off) which correspond to digits of a binary number ($0$s and $1$s).

-For example, say you want to build a subcircuit that adds two binary numbers.
-This subcircuit will have a set of "input" terminals for the digits of the binary numbers we want to add, as well as a set of "output" terminals with the digits of the resulting binary sum.
-In between those terminals is a network of transistors, which mix the input signals as needed in order to obtain the correct output signals:
+For example, say you want to build a subcircuit that adds two binary numbers: this subcircuit will have a set of "input" terminals for the digits of the binary numbers we want to add, as well as a set of "output" terminals with the digits of the resulting binary sum.
+In between those terminals will be a network of transistors, which mix the input signals as needed in order to obtain the correct output signals:

 > Another diagram

-You might wonder what that network of transistors might look like: it's not very complicated, but it takes a lot of space to spell it out, so we'll wait on covering this in detail until the next chapter.
+We could talk about how this network of transistor might look right now if we wanted: it's not very complicated, although it does take a lot of space to spell it out.
+For that reason, we'll wait to cover that until the next chapter.

-> ### An Optional Assignment
->
-> We're not ready to talk about these transistor networks, but you aree welcome to start puzzling them out for yourself!
-How would *you* build a transistor network that adds two 4-digit binary numbers, and outputs a 5-digit binary sum?
->
-> In the end, all you really need to figure this out is a pen, paper and a good chunk of time.
-If you've never done anything like this before, it'll be a hard problem, but it's doable!
-After all, the real transistor networks that add binary numbers inside your computer are human inventions, so at some point, *somebody* had to figure this out ...
->
-> If you want to try this, there are two additional circuit elements that you will probably need: a **power source**, which provides electricity when you need some, and a **ground**, which provides somewhere to dump electricity you don't need.
-Both of these will be introduced in the next chapter.
-I'll also suggest you start by trying to add two 1-digit binary numbers, and then figure out how to extend your design to 4 digits.
->
-> Good luck, and have fun!

 So, in summary, how are we going to build our calculator?
 Here are the basic principles: